archondigital/archondigital.github.io/_posts/2008-10-13-fallout-3-almost-there.md

 ---
+published: true
-title: Fallout 3 is Almost There, So Close I Can Smell it Now
+post_title: Fallout 3 is Almost There, So Close I Can Smell it Now
 author: Archon Digital
 layout: post
 permalink: /computer-games/fallout-3-almost-there/